SkafteNicki/ddtn/README.md

 * CPAB transformations
 * Thin-Plate-Spline (TPS) transformations

-This repo also contains code for an ST-layer with affine transformations and a ST-layer with both diffeomorphic and affine transformations.

 The code is based upon the original implementation of the CPAB transformations by Oren Freifeld (Github repo: [cpabDiffeo](https://github.com/freifeld/cpabDiffeo)).
 Additionall, some of the code for doing interpolation is based upon the Tensorflow